perturbo-code/perturbopy/docs/source/testsuite.rst

 New tests for ``perturbo``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to add new tests for existing epwan-files, you need to provide the following information:
+If you want to add new tests for existing epwan files, you need to provide the following information:

-1. Test folder in format `epwanN-test-name`, where `N` - number of corresponding epwan-file.
+1. Test folder in format `epwanN-test-name`, where `N` - number of corresponding epwan file.
 This folder should be saved in the directory `tests_f90/tests_perturbo` and contain:

-	* Corresponding Epwan-file;
+	* Link to the corresponding epwan file (all files are saved in the folder `/perturbopy/tests_f90/refs_perturbo/epwan_files`);
 	* Input file `pert.in`;
 	* All necessary computational files for this input;
 	* File `pert_input.yml`, that has the following structure: